 Faculty.uml.edu is no longer accessible to faculty as of Oct.
 15, 2018.
 Please make sure to move your data and information to one of these new platforms.
 Any content not migrated to a new environment by this date will not be available via a web browser; however, it will be archived.
 Additionally, WikiSpaces.uml.edu will be sunsetting on Jan.
 31, 2019 (or earlier) as the vendor is not supporting the Educational market after that date.
 The vendor is not providing any options for archival; therefore, all sites will need to be migrated in 2018.

 Please reach out to Michael Lucas, FMichael_lucas@uml.edu or 978-934-4681, or Donna Mellen, Donna_Mellen@uml.edu or 978-934-42925 for more information.

 For your bio to feed to your uml.edu college/department/research center pages, a bio must be created in UMass Lowell's content management system, Tridion, by Web Communications staff.
-Information is pulled from Digital Profiles.
+Information is pulled from Digital Measures.

-Digital Profiles is a simple and effective way to store and export data on a faculty level and a departmental level.
+Digital Measures by Watermark is a simple and effective way to store and export data on a faculty level and a departmental level.
 This program allows you to input and organize your information on teaching, service activities, research, grants etc. while also having the capability to download this data as a specific form, such as a 16A, CV or NSF Sketch.
-Learn how to create and maintain your Digital Profile.
-Information from Digital Measures will be pulled into your uml.edu/college/department/research center website IF you have a bio in UMass Lowell's content management system, Tridion.
+Learn how to create and maintain your Digital Measures Profile.
+Information from Digital Measures will be pulled into your uml.edu / college / department / research center website IF you have a bio. in UMass Lowell's content management system, Tridion.
 See "Faculty Websites" for more information.